chaos-mesh/website/docs/status-check-in-workflow.md

         statusCode: "200"
 ```

-In the configuration, the `StatusCheck` node will execute status checks every ssecond, and exit when any of the following conditions are met:
+In the configuration, the `StatusCheck` node will execute status checks every second, and exit when any of the following conditions are met:

 - The status check fails, i.e. 3 or more consecutive failed `execution results`
 - Trigger the node timeout after 20 seconds